 - Your loved one was hurt in some way as a result of this irresponsible or reckless behavior from the staff.

 Gathering the evidence, documents, and witness statements necessary to prove negligence and build a strong case can be difficult and time-consuming without the help of an experienced attorney.
-When you hire a nursing home abuse lawyer, they can do all of this for you so you can focus on seeing your loved one is cared for.
+When you hire a Charleston nursing home abuse lawyer, they can do all of this for you so you can focus on seeing your loved one is cared for.

 The Difficult Part of Proving Nursing Home Abuse

-Senior care facilities have to protect their reputation from scandalous stores of nursing home abuse.
+Senior care facilities have to protect their reputation from scandalous stories of nursing home abuse.
 In order to keep their doors open, they will do everything they can to keep your story quiet and your claims denied.

 To win your case against them, you need to hang on to any evidence you can, including photographs of any physical injuries and signs of neglect in the nursing home, such as poor conditions.
 Serious physical injuries can be the easiest to prove since there should be records of medical treatment, but emotional abuse can be trickier.